Oery/Oery/README.md

 - **Rust**: My primary language for building performant and reliable software.
 - **TypeScript**: My go-to for crafting intuitive and robust UIs.
 - **C# & Java**: Learned and applied specifically for modding projects like Hollow Knight and Minecraft.
-- **Polyglot Mindset**: I adapt to the language and tools that best fit the project at hand.

-## 📫 Get in Touch

-Whether you’re looking to collaborate, hire, or just need mentoring, feel free to reach out!